NesquikMike/mgv-website/posts/2022/07/seven-things-i-learnt-doing-stand-up-comedy.md

 Ultimately, his performance was as funny as a dead dog.
 Backstage after the show he was lamenting that he felt his performance had been so much funnier in rehearsals.
 Some of the other performers might have been relieved that he didn't get cold feet about performing as they weren't much better.

 ## 6. Have a Weirdness
-Robert Greene's 46th law in his book *The 48 Laws of Power* is to never appear too perfect. "[It is smart to occasionally display defects, and admit to harmless vices, in order to... appear more human and approachable](https://www.goodreads.com/quotes/246815-law-46-never-appear-too-perfect-appearing-better-than-others)."
+Robert Greene's 46th law in his book *The 48 Laws of Power* is to never appear too perfect. "[It is smart to occasionally display defects, and admit to harmless vices, in order to... appear more human and approachable](https://www.goodreads.com/quotes/246815-law-46-never-appear-too-perfect-appearing-better-than-others){target="_blank" rel="noopener"}."

 Part of the reason why my set and Rajesh's were so well liked is that we tapped into our defects and harmless vices.

 People can't help but find eccentrics ammusing.
 It's reassuring to see people so much odder than us embarass themselves by openly displaying their eccentricity in public.
 They put us at ease and we take pleasure from their unusual viewpoints and weird behaviours.

-[In my set](https://www.youtube.com/watch?v=6miCy-nmXIY){target="_blank rel="noopener"}, I leveraged my nerdy interest in London Buses.
+[In my set](https://www.youtube.com/watch?v=6miCy-nmXIY){target="_blank" rel="noopener"}, I leveraged my nerdy interest in London Buses.
 The many unusual aspects of my interest - such as my knowledge of different bus vehicles, something most people barely register - were easily exploitable for joke writing.

 Playing into my weirdness made for one of the most memorable acts.
 Everyone remembered the "bus guy".

 ## 7. Let the Audience Laugh
 As inexperienced comedians many of us had a tendency to dive right into the next joke as soon as we finished delivering the current joke.
 We had to be constantly corrected by our instructor to let the audience laugh and wait for the right moment before initiating the next joke.

 Leaving the audience to laugh drastically reduces the amount of material that you need for your set.
 When I started writing I worried that I wouldn't be able to find enough material to fill what was meant to be a 5 minute set.
-In order to estimate how much I would need I watched a set of one of my favourite underground comedians and found that he was [burning around 10 seconds on each joke](https://youtu.be/KjlubLWidss?t=38).
+In order to estimate how much I would need I watched a set of one of my favourite underground comedians and found that he was [burning around 10 seconds on each joke](https://youtu.be/KjlubLWidss?t=38){target="_blank" rel="noopener"}.

 The time in which the audience is laughing is useful to allow yourself to remember the next joke.
 But, it felt like cheating that I would spend so much time of my set doing nothing.